 Commercial trucks are driven by hired drivers carrying expensive cargo, meaning the risk — and therefore the insurance policy — is greater.
 With coverage far more than what you have on your own vehicle, the trucking company and its insurer will go to great lengths to avoid paying you what’s owed.

 If the trucking company has taken shortcuts, like using a discount insurance company or not obtaining the required amount of insurance, you may have damages beyond the compensation they can provide.
-The Kelleher Firm’s experienced truck accident attorneys will fight to get you the money you deserve.
+Kelleher Law’s experienced truck accident attorneys will fight to get you the money you deserve.

 Trucks Are Stringently Regulated